asminpaudel141/java-100program/README.md

 # 64.Write a Java program to implement polymorphism
 # 65.Write a Java program to implement polymorphism
 # 66.Write a Java program to implement polymorphism
+# 67.Write a Java program to implement polymorphism